dgroomes/javascript-playground/async/README.md

 JavaScript has a rich set of options when it comes to asynchronous programming.
 This project is a collection of examples that show how to use these features.

-There are three sample programs that do an asynchronous "sleep" operation but in three different styles.
+There are four sample programs that print messages interspersed with asynchronous "sleep" operations.
+Each program has the exact same output but is implemented in a unique style.
 Read the code and the comments carefully and then follow the instructions below to run the programs.

 ## Instructions